shemesh999/oregami/README.md

 You may also re(g)name the register in the usage frame.
 Just Shift-N, and follow instructions!
 Also - instead of changing the types of all the usages to a certain type, just Shift-T once.

+And last but not least - if you want to set an offset (like doing Ctrl-R) to all usages of this register, just press Shift-R.

 Note: Sometimes there is already another plugin using Shift-T. Remove that plugin - you never used it before anyway :-).

 ## Installation